Brand name of the company that manufactures the device.

 2.07 MP (megapixels)

-Information about the maximum number of frames per second (fps), supported by the device while recording a video at maximum resolution.
-Some of the main standard frame rates for recording and playing video are 24p, 25p, 30p, 60p.
+Information about the maximum number of frames per second (fps) supported by the rear camera while recording video at the maximum resolution.
+Some of the main standard frame rates for recording and playing video are 24 fps, 25 fps, 30 fps, 60 fps.

 |30 fps (frames per second)|

-Information about additional software and hardware features of the privamery camera, which improve its overall performance.
+Information about additional software and hardware features of the rear camera which improve its overall performance.

 White balance settings

-Information about the maximum resolution available for shooting a video by the secondary camera.
+Information about the maximum resolution of the videos shot by the front camera.